Anna Cathcart: 2018–present: To All the Boys franchise and XO, Kitty

-She reprised her role as Kitty Covey in 2020 in To All the Boys: P.S.
+Cathcart reprised her role as Kitty in 2020 in To All the Boys: P.S.
 I Still Love You which had been filmed from March to May 2019, the film being primarily filmed in Vancouver.
 Released in February 2020, the film received generally mixed reviews.
-Cathcart received praise for her performance.
-The Post said that Cathcart was one of the only members of the returning cast to bring the "same type of energy as [she] did in the first film."
-She was nominated for the Cogeco Fund Audience Choice Award which allowed audiences to vote for their favourite Canadian working in film, television, or digital media.
+Cathcart received praise for her performance, with The Post writing that Cathcart was one of the only members of the returning cast to bring the "same type of energy as [she] did in the first film."
+She was nominated for the Cogeco Fund Audience Choice Award..
 In mid-2020, because of the restrictions placed due to the COVID-19 pandemic, Cathcart hosted a virtual series called Letters To which allowed fans to connect with their favourite authors.
-Developed by Picturestart and released on Facebook Watch, Glitter Magazine wrote that the series would have "all literary fans buzzing".
+Developed by Picturestart and released on Facebook Watch, Glitter Magazine wrote that the series had "all literary fans buzzing".

-Cathcart reprised her role in the third film of the To All the Boys I've Loved Before film series titled To All the Boys: Always and Forever, Lara Jean, which was filmed majorly in Vancouver, New York and Seoul from July to September 2019.
+Cathcart reprised her role in the third film of the To All the Boys I've Loved Before film series titled To All the Boys: Always and Forever, Lara Jean, which was mostly filmed in Vancouver, New York and Seoul from July to September 2019.

-She starred as Molly in Disney Channel Original Movie Spin premiered in 2021.
+Cathcart played Molly in the 2021 Disney Channel Original Movie Spin.
 Principal photography for Spin began in early October 2020 and wrapped in late November.
 Cathcart's performance was commended by Amy Amatangelo of Paste, who called her the "generation's secret weapon" and stated that projects including her were certain to be of high quality.
-She also voiced Dizzy in animated special Descendants: The Royal Wedding, which aired after Spin.
+She also reprised her role as Dizzy in the animated special Descendants: The Royal Wedding, which aired after Spin.

-Upcoming projects

-In March 2021, she was announced to be reprising her role as Kitty Covey in a To All the Boys spin-off series, later revealed to be called XO, Kitty.
+In March 2021, it was announced Cathcart would reprise her role as Kitty Song-Covey in a To All the Boys spin-off series, later revealed to be titled XO, Kitty.
+TheWrap described her as "appropriately sweet", while Comic Book Resources stated she "makes a confident jump to a leading role".

-Personal life

-Cathcart supports being authentic and supports Asian representation in Hollywood: "It's so important for everyone to see someone onscreen that looks like them, no matter what they look like, who they are, or what their race is [...]
-No matter who you are, if you really want to follow your dreams you can, and it's not just what you look like or what your background is — anyone has the opportunity to make their dreams come true."
-She describes herself as an introvert.
-Cathcart has myopia and wears glasses.
-She identifies herself as "half Chinese, half Irish".
-Cathcart strongly supports the LGBT+ community, and admires Zendaya and Michelle Obama.